Last updated on

 As a user, you see the title tag in the top-leftmost part of your internet browser.
 It is also used in the search engine results page as indicated in the illustration:

 It doesn’t take a genius to create a title tag.
 You can always see how title tags are created in the source code of an internet browser.
 For example, if you’re using firefox, type in CTR+U and you’ll see the source code of this page.
 Press CTR+F and look for <title> and you immediately see the title I used for this entry.
+You can also use this Google snippet tool, where you can enter your title tag and meta description and see your website’s snippet preview, so you’ll have a more accurate view of the changes you want to make.

 I would say title tags have a very valuable usage.
 It holds really good weight as an on site optimization factor – giving you a good foundation for your desired keyword, it also lets users know what your page is all about in the search engines and in your website itself.
 Don’t take the title tag for granted.
 But don’t stuff in too much of your keywords in it too.